precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 #### Notes on OpenFOAM

 OpenFOAM is available on the system.
-You may want to call `module avail openfoam` for a complete overview.
+You may want to call `module avail openfoam` for a complete overview of preinstalled OpenFOAM versions.

 ### SuperMUC-NG (Lenovo/Intel, Munich)